dphfox/lingua/README.md

 That's where Lingua comes in.
 Leveraging Rust's serde-json crate and Roblox's JSON encoding methods, Lingua allows Rust and Luau code to freely communicate complex structured data without setting up dedicated bindings or complex binary formats.

-Lingua provides friendly APIs on both the Rust and Luau side so that end users don't have to worry about memory management or other implementation details
+Lingua provides friendly APIs on both the Rust and Luau side so that end users don't have to worry about memory management or other implementation details.

 ## Long-term vision